EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 <img width="640" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/c61cdbd2a8ac37a56257f6887c27ed3134b8777b/Images/Streamer.png">
 </p>

-Following in the footsteps of the previously mentioned **East Winds**, the partial **Streamer** was a side scrolling, flight-related experiment.
+Following in the footsteps of the previously mentioned **East Winds**, the partially-implemented **Streamer** was a side scrolling, flight-related experiment.
 Maybe you know/rememebr the old control-line model airplanes.
 More specifically there was a model airplane hobby involving flying what were called *combat* airplanes.
 Model planes with small gas engines would pull behind them a paper streamer — the goal was to cut off the streamer of your opponent while maintaining your own plane's.

 <p align="center">
 <img width="515" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/c61cdbd2a8ac37a56257f6887c27ed3134b8777b/Images/Streamer_Sprites.png">